Board Elections

 Nominations

 Any member in good standing may nominate themself or may nominate someone else, with that person’s permission.
-Each candidate needs to submit a short (<200 words) written statement of interest to be posted online and distributed to the membership with the electronic ballot.
-Please submit statements of interest to medbownordic@gmail.com.
+Each candidate needs to submit a short (<200 words) written statement of interest to be posted online.
+Please submit statements of interest to [email protected].
 Nominations will close at the start of the Annual Meeting.

 Candidates are strongly encouraged to attend the Annual Meeting and give a short (~2 minutes) presentation introducing themselves and describing their interest in the board position.
 If a candidate is unable to attend the meeting, they should let the MBNA Coordinator know so their written statement can be read in their absence.

 Any member in good standing may nominate themself or may nominate someone else, with that person’s permission.
-Each candidate needs to submit a short (<200 words) written statement of interest to be posted online and distributed to the membership with the electronic ballot.
-Please submit statements of interest to medbownordic@gmail.com.
+Each candidate needs to submit a short (<200 words) written statement of interest to be posted online.
+Please submit statements of interest to [email protected].
 Nominations will close at the start of the Annual Meeting.

 Candidates are strongly encouraged to attend the Annual Meeting and give a short (~2 minutes) presentation introducing themselves and describing their interest in the board position.
 If a candidate is unable to attend the meeting, they should let the MBNA Coordinator know so their written statement can be read in their absence.